SeshuMaddirala/Contact-CRM/README.md

 7. Add the docker file in the repo.
 8. Build the docker file - docker build -t crm_app:v4 -f ./Dockerfile .
 9. Spin the container using image generated - docker run -d -p 8000:8000 --name crm-app --network crm-net crm_app:v1
-10. Enter into the container - docker exec -it crm-app bash & generate the key for artisan - php artisan key:generate
+10. Enter into the container - docker exec -it crm-app bash & generate the key for artisan - php artisan key:generate -->

+**Pre-requisities** -
+- Before setting application we need to follow 2 manadatory steps -

+# Step 1 - spinning base image for reducing the computation speed & spinning.
+For that do the following process -

+- Stated commands need to be run in the server only -> 1.1.
+Compose up need to be done for spinning MySQL & phpmyadmin for database & creating network, volume cmd is - docker-compose up -d
+    1.2.
+Build the base image with placing vendor.zip in server & run the base_dockerfile to build image - docker build --no-cache -t crm_base:v1 -f ./Dockerfile .

-**Pre-requisities** before building the docker image -
+# Step 2 - before building the docker image for application -

 1. Need to create .env file and replace the values with the DB config details.
 2. Place the contact_crm.json in server & have to place it in the code by making a directory *public* in Contact-CRM/storage/app/ path.